zztalker/imunify360-doc/docs/command_line_interface/README.md

 </div>

-To submit file as false positive (if Imunify360 considers file as a malicious but it actually doesn’t) you can use the following command:
+To submit file as false positive (if Imunify360 considers file as a malicious but it actually isn’t) you can use the following command:

 <div class="notranslate">